iorate/nonsugar/README.md

     std::cerr << e.message() << "\n";
 }
 ```
-4. Read the parsed options.
+4\.
+Read the option map.
 ```cpp
 // Is the option specified?
 if (opts.has<'o'>()) {